kria/TfsNotificationRelay/README.md

 - TfsNotificationRelay for TFS 2017
 - TfsNotificationRelay for TFS 2017.1
 - TfsNotificationRelay for TFS 2017.2
+- TfsNotificationRelay for TFS 2018
+- TfsNotificationRelay for TFS 2018.2

 Discontinued support (last builds available in [v1.16.0](https://github.com/kria/TfsNotificationRelay/releases/tag/v1.16.0)):